Scheduling periodic messages on a shared link: Messages of Size One

 Assume now, to prove our lemma, that for all $p$, $Pot(Swap(i,p,A)) \leq Pot(A)$.
 It implies that for all $p$, the potential of $p$ is smaller than the potential of $F(p)$.
 Since $F$ is an injection from $P_f$ to $P_u$, we have that $V_f \leq V_u = Pot(A)$.
 Since $V_f + Pot(A) = kn$, we have that $Pot(A) \geq kn/2$. \end{proof}

-Let us precisely describe the algorithm \swapandmove: messages are scheduled while possible by \firstfit and then the Swap operation is applied while it increases the potential.
-When the potential is maximal, \swapandmove schedule a new message by moving at most two scheduled messages to other available offsets.
-If it fails to do so, \swapandmove stops, otherwise the whole procedure is repeated.
-We analyze \swapandmove in the following theorem.
+Let us now define algorithm \swapandmove.
+It schedules messages using \firstfit while possible.
+Then, it applies the Swap operation while it increases the potential.
+When the potential cannot be improved by a Swap anymore, \swapandmove try to schedule a new message at each position.
+When scheduling the message at some position, if it conflicts with one or two already scheduled messages, they are moved to another offset if possible.
+If \swapandmove fails to schedule the message it stops, otherwise the whole procedure is repeated.

+Algorithm \swapandmove is not greedy, since we allow to change the offset of a message, either to improve the potential or to free an offset for scheduling a new message.
+However, the number of scheduled messages during the algorithm increases and a message cannot be unscheduled, it only has its offset changed.
+While computing the potential requires knowing all delays in advance, \swapandmove can be adapted to work online by considering the potential of a partial assignment to be the sum of potentials of the scheduled messages.